 - Why Common Core standards will fail:Well-known Washington Post education columnist Jay Matthews doesn’t think Common Core is the answer.
 Check out this editorial to see why.

 - Research Finds 97% of Teachers are Now Favorable Towards Common Core Standards: Are you among the 97% of teachers who support Common Core?
 Learn about the battle to get teachers on board, here.

 - For CCSS Math Education Some Problems are Elementary: Stuart Singer brings up some pretty important points when it comes to how Common Core will affect math education.

 - Common Core won’t likely boost student achievement, analysis says: The Brookings Institution believes that Common Core won’t help students improve their achievement.
 Their study is discussed in detail here by Valerie Strauss.

 - No Need to Fear the Common Core Standards: This New York Times article assures teachers that Common Core standards are nothing to fear, and are actually already having benefits in schools.

-- Primer on Common Core State Standards: Head to this site for a helpful primer on the basics of Common Core Standards.
+- Q&A: A Crash Course On Common Core: Head to this news story for a helpful primer on the basics of Common Core Standards.

 - The Impact of Common Core State Standards on Your Student:Have you had parents asking you about Common Core?
 Not sure what to tell them?
 This article can help, by explaining the new system in an easily understandable way.